timescale/docs/timescaledb/how-to-guides/ingest-data.md

 The output plugin handles schema generation and modification.
-As metrics are collected by Telegraf, the plugin checks to see if a table exists, creates it necessary, and alters the table if the schema changes.
+As metrics are collected by Telegraf, the plugin checks to see if a table exists, creates it if necessary, and alters the table if the schema changes.

 By default, the plugin uses a [wide data model][wide-model], which is the most common data model for storing metrics.
-Alternatively, you can specify a narrow data model with a separate metadata table and foreign keys, or JSONB, if that works better for you environment.
+Alternatively, you can specify a narrow data model with a separate metadata table and foreign keys, or JSONB, if that works better for your environment.

 For more information about installing the Timescale Telegraf binaries with the plugin, see the [telegraf-tutorial][telegraf-tutorial].